DevExpress/dotnet-eud/reporting-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-json-data.md

 	![JSON-SelectJSONDataSource](../../../../images/eurd-win-JSON-SelectJSONDataSource.png)

     > [!Note]
-    > The Report Designer's Report Wizard provides the JSON option if the application has a reference to the open-source Newtonsoft.Json library.
+    > The Report Designer's Report Wizard provides the JSON option if the application has a reference to the open-source Newtonsoft.Json library for .NET Framework projects.

 4. The next wizard page allows you to specify a Web Service Endpoint, a filename, or a string with JSON data.
 In this example, the JSON data is obtained from a [JSON sample data location](https://northwind.now.sh/api/customers).